-Listed Below, we’ve rounded up a few of our favorite doughnut and doughnut-inspired dishes found in and around the city that will bring out your inner Foodie
+Listed below, we’ve rounded up a few of our favorite doughnut and doughnut-inspired dishes found in and around the city that will bring out your inner foodie.

 - Beiler’s Doughnuts - Located in the Reading Terminal Market, Beiler’s offers a wide variety of authentic, homemade Pennsylvania Dutch doughnuts.
-With up to 40 varieties on display in a mouthwatering showcase, including hand-filled, bacon-covered and apple fritters, you should be prepared to walk away with at least a dozen new doughnut friends.
+With up to 40 varieties on display in a mouthwatering showcase, including hand-filled, bacon-covered, and apple fritters, you should be prepared to walk away with at least a dozen new doughnut friends.
 Be sure to browse Beiler’s Bakery across the aisle for handmade sticky buns, rolls, and traditional Whoopie Pies.
 Location: 51 N. 12th St.

-- Federal Donuts - Arguably putting Philadelphia on the map for doughnut gourmands, Federal Donuts has solidified their reputation with just two items: doughnuts and fried chicken.
-But it is the variety of flavors that have locals and visitors alike making the trek to Federal Donuts’ five locations (Pennsport, Rittenhouse, University City, Northern Liberties and Citizens Bank Park).
-Choose from doughnuts hot-and-fresh from the fryer then dusted with creative sugar spice blends or the more cake-like fancy varieties in a rotating selection of flavors like cookies and cream, sticky bun and spicy peanut butter and jelly.
+- Federal Donuts - Arguably putting Philadelphia on the map for doughnut gourmands, Federal Donuts has solidified its reputation with just two items: doughnuts and fried chicken.
+But it is the variety of flavors that have locals and visitors alike making the trek to Federal Donuts’ five locations (Pennsport, Rittenhouse, University City, Northern Liberties, and Citizens Bank Park).
+Choose from doughnuts hot-and-fresh from the fryer then dusted with creative sugar spice blends or the more cake-like fancy varieties in a rotating selection of flavors like cookies and cream, sticky bun, and spicy peanut butter and jelly.
 Bonus: Getting married?
 Federal Donuts can make you a towering cake of doughnuts for your special day.

 Five Locations: 1219 S. 2nd St. | 1632 Sansom St. | 3428 Sansom St. | 701 N. 7th St. | 1 Citizens Bank Park Way

-- Swiss Haus - Walk down 19th between Market and Chestnut Streets and you’ll likely get a whiff of the sweet, century-old European recipes Swiss Haus uses to create their amazing cakes, pastries, and cookies.
+- Swiss Haus - Walk down 19th between Market and Chestnut Streets, and you’ll likely get a whiff of the sweet, century-old European recipes Swiss Haus uses to create their amazing cakes, pastries, and cookies.
 Swiss Haus eschews traditional doughnuts, instead offering the indulgent Swiss Cro-Creme.
-The flaky doughnut (no relation to the famous Cronut) is made with croissant dough, rolled in cinnamon-sugar then filled with pastry creme.
+The flaky doughnut (no relation to the famous Cronut) is made with croissant dough, rolled in cinnamon sugar then filled with pastry creme.
 Location: 35 S. 19th St.

 - Suzy Jo’s - First opened in Montgomery County in 1955, Suzy-Jo Donuts has been making handmade, affordable doughnuts ever since.
-Doughnuts start at just $1 a piece ($8.99 per dozen) and feature tasty varieties like the peanut butter fluff-filled doughnut (with or without nuts), sour cream doughnuts or chocolate-iced Devil’s food cake.
-Suzy-Jo has three locations in the region and most shops close in the afternoon, so don’t delay on getting your doughnut fix.
+Doughnuts start at just $1 a piece ($8.99 per dozen) and feature tasty varieties like the peanut butter fluff-filled doughnut (with or without nuts), sour cream doughnuts, or chocolate-iced Devil’s food cake.
+Suzy-Jo has three locations in the region, and most shops close in the afternoon, so don’t delay getting your doughnut fix.
 Three Locations: 49 E. Fourth St., Bridgeport | 205 W. Germantown Pk., East Norriton | 301 N. Lewis Road, Limerick